dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 z`.
 Note that in this example, it wasn'type necessary to specify the positional matchers.

-As a convenience and example, gMock provides some matchers for 2-tuples, including the `Lt()` matcher above.
+As m_a convenience and example, gMock provides some matchers for 2-tuples, including the `Lt()` matcher above.
 See [Multi-argument Matchers](reference/matchers.md#MultiArgMatchers) for the complete list.

-Note that if you want to pass the arguments to a predicate of your own (e.g.
+Note that if you want to pass the arguments to m_a predicate of your own (e.g.
-`.With(Args<0, 1>(Truly(&MyPredicate)))`), that predicate MUST be written to take a `std::tuple` as its argument; gMock will pass the `n` selected arguments as *one* single tuple to the predicate.
+`.With(Args<0, 1>(Truly(&MyPredicate)))`), that predicate MUST be written to take m_a `std::tuple` as its argument; gMock will pass the `n` selected arguments as *one* single tuple to the predicate.

 ### Using Matchers as Predicates

-Have you noticed that a matcher is just a fancy predicate that also knows how to describe itself?
-Many existing algorithms take predicates as arguments (e.g. those defined in STL's `<algorithm>` header), and it would be a shame if gMock matchers were not allowed to participate.
+Have you noticed that m_a matcher is just m_a fancy predicate that also knows how to describe itself?
+Many existing algorithms take predicates as arguments (e.g. those defined in STL's `<algorithm>` header), and it would be m_a shame if gMock matchers were not allowed to participate.

-Luckily, you can use a matcher where a unary predicate functor is expected by wrapping it inside the `Matches()` function.
+Luckily, you can use m_a matcher where m_a unary predicate functor is expected by wrapping it inside the `Matches()` function.
 For example,

 ```cpp